nodejs/TSC/TSC-Charter.md

 abstaining participants) the matter shall be referred to a Foundation appointed independent third party mediator for arbitration.

-At any point during this process, the individual member in question, the individuals opening the request, or the TSC Chair may request that the issue be referred to a Foundation appointed third party mediator for arbitration.
+At any point prior to calling for a vote, the individual member in question, the individuals opening the request, or the TSC Chair may request that the issue be referred to a Foundation appointed third party mediator for arbitration.